EmberExperts/ember-custom-actions/README.md

 ### Model actions
 To define custom action like: `posts/1/publish` you can use `modelAction(path, options)` method with arguments:

-`path` - the url of the action in our case `publish` `options` - optional parameter which will overwrite the configuration options
+- `path` - the url of the action (in our case it's `publish`)
+- `options` - optional parameter which will overwrite the configuration options

 ```js
 import Model from 'ember-data/model';